antw0n/universal-database-optimizer-notes/README.md

 - [index](01_experiments/index): an indexed experiment
 - [no-index](01_experiments/no-index): a non-indexed experiment
 - [optim](01_experiments/optim): an indexed experiment according to the suggestions of UDO
-- [org](01_experiments/ref): reference to the original non-indexed and indexed experiments
+- [ref](01_experiments/ref): reference to the original non-indexed and indexed experiments

 Each experiment (`index`, `no-index` and `optim`) contains:
 - `queries`: according to the experiment referred above organized in the sub-folders according to the experiment type
 - `results`: organized in the sub-folders according to the experiment type

-Each `results` consists of explained query executions and `results.csv` which summarizes the execution times.
+Each `results` consists of explained query executions and `results.csv`, which summarizes the execution times.

 ## Execution